Romanian traditional clothing: Cioareci

 The cioareci are peasant pants of white woollen cloth (dimie, pănură or aba) woven in four threads, therefore thicker than the ițari.
 In Banat, the cioareci are known as canvas or baize stockings worn by women during the winter.
-In Moldavia can be found cioareci without creți that are worn in the working days.
+In Moldova can be found cioareci without creți that are worn in the working days.
 Here, they are also known as bernevici.

-In the South and Moldavia, trousers are worn over boots or shoes whereas in Transylvania they are tucked into the tops of the boots.
+In the South and Moldova, trousers are worn over boots or shoes whereas in Transylvania they are tucked into the tops of the boots.

 The amount and style of decoration on cioareci depends on regional style.
 The majority of the decoration is on the upper parts of the trousers around the pockets, and front.
 Trousers worn with boots did not have any decoration on the lower part whereas those worn with spats had decoration down the legs accenting the cut of the trousers and round the hems or turn-ups.

 The oldest type of footwear is peasant sandals (opinci) worn with hemp canvas, woollen or felt foot wraps (obiele) or woollen socks (călțuni).
 Evidence for this style of footwear can be seen on a clay foot found in Turdaș, dating from around 2500 BC.
 Opinci were worn throughout Romania and over a wide area of south and east Europe being known as opanke (Serbia), tservuli (Bulgaria), opinci (North Macedonia), etc. Opinci are made of a single rectangle of cow, ox or pig hide gathered round the foot in various ways.

 Pieptar

 Known often by various names locally, the pieptar is an embroidered sheepskin vest, made generally in two styles, opened (spintecat) or close (înfundat), with the first being of normal front cut and the second one having a side open to be closed with buttons or taken over the head like a pullover.
-They were usually made from sheepskin, with the sheared or non sheared fur worn inside for warmth and the embroidered part outwards.
+They were usually made from sheepskin, with the sheared or non-heared fur worn inside for warmth and the embroidered part outwards.